PlaidCloud/website/content/en/docs/concepts/configuration/configmap.md

 1. Inside a container command and args
 1. Environment variables for a container
 1. Add a file in read-only volume, for the application to read
-1. Write code to run inside the Pod that uses the Kubernetes API to read a ConfigMap
+1. Write code to run inside the Pod that uses the PlaidCloud API to read a ConfigMap

 These different methods lend themselves to different ways of modeling the data being consumed.